Asia - Pacific

 "The time has come for the world to condemn such nefarious conspiracies of India," said Sharif, claiming the attacks were "carried out from Afghan soil with Indian backing."

-The Afghan interim Foreign Ministry, meanwhile, expressed "deep sorrow and condemnation" over the explosion in Islamabad, and an attack in Wana, northwestern Pakistan.
+The Afghan interim Foreign Ministry, meanwhile, expressed "deep sorrow and condemnation" for the explosion and an attack in Wana in northwestern Pakistan.

-Security forces were engaged in an operation against three militants hiding inside a building at Wana Cadet College, security sources said.
+Security forces were engaged in an operation against three militants hiding inside a building at Wana Cadet College, said security sources.

-About 500 cadets are housed in a hostel on the campus, located away from the building where the militants are holed up in South Waziristan, according to the sources.
+About 500 cadets are housed in a hostel on the campus of the college, away from the building where the militants are holed up in South Waziristan, according to sources.

-Naqvi said three people had been killed in the operation so far.
+Naqvi said three people had been killed in the operation.

 Anadolu Agency website contains only a portion of the news stories offered to subscribers in the AA News Broadcasting System (HAS), and in summarized form.
 Please contact us for subscription options.